Zaidzayn/-AI-Safety-Models---Proof-of-Concept-/README.md

 # For macOS/Linux
 python3 -m venv venv
 source venv/bin/activate

-#Install Dependencies
+3. Install Dependencies

+Bash

 pip install -r requirements.txt

-## 4. Download Datasets**
+4. Download Datasets

-Place the required datasets in the data/raw/ directory.
+Place the required dataset in the data/raw/ directory.

 Jigsaw Dataset: Download train.csv from the Jigsaw Toxic Comment Classification Challenge and place it at data/raw/train.csv.

 5. Pre-trained Models

 This repository requires trained model files in the models/ directory.
 You can train them yourself by running the scripts in the src/ folder on a GPU environment like Google Colab.

 USAGE
 1. Prepare the Data

 Run the preprocessing script to clean and split the datasets.

 Bash

 python src/data_preprocessing.py
 2. Run the Streamlit Demo

 This command launches the interactive web application.

 Bash

 streamlit run app.py
 3. Run Tests

 To run the automated tests, use pytest.

 Bash

 pytest